Is Market Behavior Pre-Determined?

 When you combine these two types of trading parameters, it’s amazing to see when they line up.
 It’s even more impressive when they line up on the higher time frames, as those time frames have more power and mean more to the market.

 Pictured below is the S&P 500 (SPY) monthly.
-You can see the first level of congestion was at the 100% retracement.
-This makes sense on its own, because people are trying to decide if price can really get past the previous all-time high.
-The next area of consolidation we can see was at the 127.2% Fib, where price flagged sideways for a while and then managed to move higher.
-Perhaps this was possible because price was not hitting the outer limits of the ATR levels.
+You can see the first level of congestion was at 100% retracement.
+This makes sense on its own because people are trying to decide if the price can really get past the previous all-time high.
+The next area of consolidation we can see was at the 127.2% Fib, where the price flagged sideways for a while and then managed to move higher.
+Perhaps this was possible because the price was not hitting the outer limits of the ATR levels.

 Now we factor in the weekly chart (pictured below) and we can see that the market jumped straight up to the 161.8% Fib and to the weekly third ATR.
 Almost like it was a magnet ー or a prophecy that needed to be fulfilled…

 I also find it fascinating that these outer ranges were met right as the timing of “sell in May and go away” came upon us.
 Now that we are headed for summer break where people are starting to travel and spend time with their families and kids are out of school, the market is probably going to continue to be choppy for several months.
 Not to mention that since the market has hit these outer boundaries, it would be healthy for prices to cycle back down in order to provide room for when stocks are seasonally strong in the fall months.

 Take it easy out there ー the markets are difficult and the long side is decaying.